SamuelSwartzberg/flashcardifying_text_temp/inf/inf.md

 ⟮c7,21;triadic ⟯|⟮c+;h15:21;Three colors equally spaced on the color wheel⟯|⟮c+;h8:14;✫sm_paste-002328be373e9ab91dcae451d436c067fa5a2718.jpg✫⟯

-## blending

-Blend modes (or mixing modes[1]) in digital image editing and computer graphics are used to determine how two layers are blended with each other.
-Blend modes typically use values from 0 to 1 for the channels for the math.
-When describing blend modes, t denotes the top layer and b the bottom layer In general, when channel is specified, assume it is done to each channel. normal|use alpha compositing multiply|channel_t * channel_b|result will be darker (since two numbers less than 1 multiplied will always be smaller) screen|1 - (1 - channel_t) (1 - channel_b)|result will be always be lighter

 ## image rendering

 Sprites are multiple graphics fused into an image, which is then masked to only show the relevant image The two main advantages of sprites over multiple images is that  they can be easier to use and that   they take only one request to load which used to be better, but might not be anymore with HTTP/2

-## refresh rates

-⟮FPS⟯ (computing context) is short for ⟮frames per second⟯ The most common ⟮display refresh rate⟯ as of 2020 is ⟮60fps/hz⟯ Traditionally, it is said that ⟮20-30 fps⟯ is ⟮the minimum⟯ to see ⟮smooth movement and not just a series of images⟯.
-⟮1⟯ FPS = ⟮1⟯ Hz
-medium|FPS
-⟮video (traditional⟯)|⟮30fps⟯
-⟮film⟯|⟮24fps⟯

-## transparency ＆ opacity

-The ⟮inverse of⟯ ⟮transparency⟯ is ⟮opacity⟯

-transparency/opacity|visibility
-⟮0% transparency / 100% opacity⟯|⟮completely visible⟯
-⟮100% transparency / 0% opacity⟯|⟮completely invisible⟯
-⟮30% transparency /70% opacity⟯|⟮70% visible⟯
-⟮55% transparency /45% opacity⟯|⟮45% visible⟯